HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 # UNet2D and UNet3D for PyTorch and PyTorch Lightning

 This directory provides a script and recipe to train the UNet2D and UNet3D models to achieve state of the art accuracy.
-It also contains the scripts to run inference on the UNet2D model on Habana Gaudi device.
+It also contains scripts to run inference on the UNet2D and UNet3D models on Habana Gaudi device.
 These scripts are tested and maintained by Habana.
 For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources).